Lesson 3 – Circuits 1: Intro to Electrical and Computer Engineering (ECE)#

 Identify:

-Knowns: The light bulb is connected to a 3V voltage source and has a resistance of 200 Ω
+Knowns: The light bulb is connected to a 3 V voltage source and has a resistance of 200 Ω.

-Unknowns: Current flow through the bulb
+Unknowns: Current flow through the bulb.

-Assumptions: The light bulb can be modeled as a resistor and is using all 3V.
-All the current flowing through the bulb is flowing through the wiring.
+Assumptions: The light bulb can be modeled as a resistor and is using all 3 V. All current through the bulb flows through the wiring.

 Answer: Yes, the flashlight will work as designed since the current in the circuit is only 15 mA, which is less than the 20 mA limit.

-Example Problem 3: Two competing flashlight designs are modeled below.
+Two competing flashlight designs are modeled below.
 If the sole measure of merit is to minimize power consumption, which of the two is the better design?

 Understand: This problem is very similar to previous problems, but now requires us to find the power consumed by two different flashlight designs.